Read This First

 Prompt 3: How do AI experts avoid a recursive reinforcement of inferior content?

-The central claim is this: Avoiding the recursive reinforcement of inferior content in AI systems, particularly in those that generate or recommend content, is crucial for maintaining quality, fairness, and relevance.
+In plain terms: Avoiding the recursive reinforcement of inferior content in AI systems, particularly in those that generate or recommend content, is crucial for maintaining quality, fairness, and relevance.

 Diverse and Representative Training Data